Hooked a Bird

-Even if you take precautionary steps to avoid it, you might hook a bird by accident.
+Even if you take precautionary steps to avoid it, sometimes you might hook a bird by accident.
 That’s when it’s important to remember—don’t cut the line and let the bird fly away with it attached.
-This can lead to entanglement, resulting in death of that bird and possibly others as well.
+This can lead to entanglement and death of birds (and an inconvenient loss of line).
 Instead, follow these simple steps to unhook the bird: Reel.
 Remove.
 Release.

 - Wear safety glasses and enlist a partner for help.